 Boarding schools, however, have a unique feature when it comes to teacher-student relationships.
 Teachers at boarding schools are much more accessible to their students, as they are on campus longer than a normal school day.
 Students also have more access to each other, which can lead to more regular study groups during off-hours.

 2. Boarding schools allow for easier bonding between peers.

-It’s common to grow close to a group of friends in high school through shared life experiences, and it’s common to make arrangements outside of school to spend time with friends.
-But at boarding schools, students not only live with friends but also with teachers and staff members that help make the high school experience unforgettable.
+It’s common to grow close to a group of friends in high school through shared life experiences and make arrangements outside of school to spend time with friends.
+At boarding schools though, students live with friends, teachers and staff members which makes the high school experience unforgettable.

 3. Boarding schools focus on co-curricular activities.

-Another big part of the high school experience (besides the academic preparation) is what a student chooses to get involved in outside of the classroom.
+Another big part of the high school experience (besides academic preparation) is what a student chooses to be involved in outside of the classroom.

-What students choose to participate in helps create memories with friends that will be cherished for years and exposes students to experiences that help them learn their own passions and talents.
+What students choose to participate in creates memories with friends that will be cherished for years.
+Participation in co-curriculars will help them learn about their own passions and talents.

 Co-curricular involvement for students at boarding schools, more so than at a private day school, helps develop relationships, memories, and skills that will last a lifetime specifically because the opportunities are designed specifically to do so.
 There are also off-campus co-curricular opportunities for the students who want to get involved in the community.

 Note: Want to know more about the co-curricular activities at St. Lawrence Seminary High School?
 Check out our Fast Facts page!

 4. Boarding schools encourage proactivity and self discipline.